randomblast/drupal-facebook/README.txt

 Reread this file and follow instructions carefully.

+Read http://drupal.org/node/933994, and all the module documentation on drupal.org.

 Enable the fb_devel.module and add the block it provides (called "Facebook Devel Page info") to the footer of your Facebook theme.